 The link above provides access to competent regional sources for further info.
 All authorities are asked to efficiently process the requests and only require those documents which are indispensable.
-Alternative forms of documentation are also used which means that the original document might not be required but a scanned version suffices and that the requirement of a certified translation might be waived.
+Alternative forms of documentation are also used.
+This means that the original document might not be required.
+A scanned version might suffice and the requirement of a certified translation might be waived.